-I have chosen organic 100% cotton jean fabric – this is medium weight fabric which doesn’t need interfacing.
-For the lining I used 100% cotton batiste.
+I have chosen organic 100% cotton jean fabric – this is a medium-weight fabric that doesn’t need interfacing.
+For the lining, I used 100% cotton batiste.

 I decided not to use interfacing because I wanted the hat to be comfortable to wear even indoors (for example, when you go grocery shopping) and to be well-ventilated.
-Cotton jean fabric was a good choice because the hat has to keep its shape well.
+The cotton jean fabric was a good choice because the hat has to keep its shape well.

 Prewash your fabric in hot water before sewing and iron it.
 Cotton fabric may shrink after laundry so you don’t want surprises.

 For this project I recommend 4 gauge or 8 gauge clear vinyl (the higher the gauge the thicker the vinyl).
-The vinyl is flexible but durable material, it’s waterproof, it’s sturdy without being rigid, it’s easy to sew, easy to clean.
+Vinyl is a flexible but durable material, it’s waterproof, it’s sturdy without being rigid, and it’s easy to sew and easy to clean.
 Some vinyl is even UV treated.

 Some manufacturers say that their clear vinyl can be machine washed cold and tumble dry low, others say that it can be clean by wiping down with warm water and mild soap solution.

 This pattern can be found in my RESOURCE LIBRARY.